chain4travel/caminojs/documentation/e2e-tests.md

 # E2E Testing

-We can do the end-to-end testing for the latest AvalancheJS by setting up a local Avalanche network and running the `e2e_tests` in the root directory.
+We can do the end-to-end testing for the latest CaminoJS by setting up a local Camino network and running the `e2e_tests` in the root directory.

-## Setup Local Avalanche Network
+## Setup Local Camino Network

 For testing end to end, you need to have a local network running.
-This can easily be achieved by using Avalanche Network Runner.
+This can easily be achieved by using Camino Network Runner.
 You can follow the steps [here](https://docs.avax.network/quickstart/network-runner) to setup a local network.

 ## Setup Environment Variables